Onset of color transparency in holographic light-front QCD: Physics of Color Transparency PCT

-with no significant effects from final state inelasticity.
-The onset of CT for the scattered hadron in nuclei only depends on the ratio of the transverse impact surface at large enough $Q^2$, thus on the relative twist.
+for relatively large $Q^2$, and~ with no significant {twist-dependent} effects from final state inelasticity; here, $\tau_A$ and $\tau_B$ denote the twists of the hadrons $H_A$ and $H_B$ electroproduced, respectively, in the reaction $e A \to e’ H X$ at large $Q^2$.
+Therefore, to a first approximation, the onset of CT for the scattered hadron in nuclei only depends on the ratio of the transverse impact surface at large enough $Q^2$, thus, on the relative~twist.